 Note: Any student who fails to submit enrollment verification for two consecutive months will have their MHA/kicker payments held until verification of enrollment.

 Please review the FAQs and follow-up with the VA Education Call Center at 1-888-442-4551.

 Resources for Federal Aid

 In addition to veteran benefits, students are encouraged to learn more about the resources available for federal aid.
-Please consult with Tessie Scroggins or Chris Connelly by emailing email@example.com.
+Please consult with Tessie Scroggins or Chris Connelly with any questions by emailing [email protected].

 Resources for State Aid

-Information for current and former New York State National Guard members.
+Information for current and former NYS National Guard members.